 WebGL-based websites are becoming increasingly popular among web developers looking to create immersive and interactive user experiences.
 By drawing graphics and animations directly on the canvas, they offer developers a high degree of creative control over the user interface, providing a more flexible and dynamic platform for graphical compositions.
-They also offer a more interactive user experience, allowing users to interact with graphics and animations in real-time.
+They also offer a more interactive user experience, allowing users to interact with graphics and animations in real-time, making canvas automation and testing critical for ensuring the website's functionality.

-However, WebGL-based websites also present a unique challenge for automation, as they often lack DOM elements that conventional selector-based test frameworks rely on.
+However, WebGL-based websites also present a unique challenge for automation and testing, as they often lack DOM elements that conventional selector-based test frameworks rely on.

-In this tutorial, we will demonstrate an automation case using AskUI to automate a WebGL-based website.
+In this tutorial, we will demonstrate a canvas automation case using AskUI to automate a WebGL-based website.
 Since Ask relies solely on what is visible on the screen, you will discover how easy it is to automate even such a canvas-based website without relying on any DOM element.

 Visit the Target Website